Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 Azure App Configuration Push extension for Azure DevOps pipeline can be installed from the [Azure DevOps marketplace](https://marketplace.visualstudio.com/items?itemName=AzureAppConfiguration.azure-app-configuration-task-push).
 The version information can be found in the console when the task is executed:
 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

+### v3.1.0 - January, 07 2022
+* **Breaking change**:
+With the added support of sovereign clouds such as Azure Government and Azure China, the task inputs were updated.

+  **Before**:
+  Task input was *App Configuration Name*

+  **After**:
+  Task input was updated to *App Configuration endpoint*.
+The *App Configuration endpoint* can be gotten from the App Configuration store overview page.

 ### v2.0.0 - October, 12 2021
 * Upgraded task to use Node 10.
 It previously used Node 6.
 * Added support for importing feature flags from json/yaml files.